 - 5.22.
-When a grant or donation contains terms not wholly within the control of the recipient charity (see paragraph 5.19), it should be disclosed as a contingent asset if receipt of the grant or donation is probable once those terms are met.
-See also Module X Provisions, contingent liabilities and contingent assets. - 5.23.
+When income from a grant or donation has not been recognised due to thecontains conditions-terms applying to the gift not being wholly within the control of the recipient charity (see paragraph 5.19), it should be disclosed as a contingent asset if receipt of the grant or donation is probable once those conditions-terms are met.
+See also Module X Provisions, contingent liabilities and contingent assets. - 5.24.5.23.
 If grant funding is received in advance of meeting terms not wholly within the control of the charity, income should be deferred as a liability until the terms are met.